cptpcrd/pypsutil/docs/index.rst

         (macOS/\*BSD) A kqueue instance.

-        On macOS/OpenBSD, :py:attr:`ProcessFd.extra_info` will contain a ``kq_count`` field indicating
-        the number of pending events on the kqueue instance.
+        On macOS and OpenBSD, :py:attr:`ProcessFd.extra_info` will contain a ``kq_count`` field indicating the number of pending events on the kqueue instance.

    .. py:data:: PROCDESC